Timothée Chalamet Is Getting Another A-List Dad & The Casting Is Perfect

 Timothée Chalamet, beautiful boy and star of Little Women, just got a new starry dad: Oscar Isaac.
-According to Variety, Isaac will play Chalamet's father in a new adaptation of Dune.
-Chalamet will be playing lead character Paul Atreides, the centre of a wealthy and powerful family which has control over a resource-rich planet.
+Per Variety, Isaac will play Chalamet's father in a new adaptation of Dune.
+Chalamet will be playing lead character Paul Atreides, the center of a wealthy and powerful family which has control over a resource-rich planet.
 Isaac will be playing the Atreides patriarch, Leto Atreides.

 Chalamet has had some impressive movie dads before this one.
 In Call Me By Your Name, there was Michael Stuhlbarg, and in Beautiful Boy, he had Steve Carell.
 Not to mention, in Interstellar, his dad was Matthew McConaughey.